-There was a loud “CRACK!” and a blue bolt of energy shot by so close Jason could feel the heat.
+There was a loud “CRACK!” and a bolt of blue energy shot by so close that Jason could feel the heat.
 Sparks erupted below him, and the gulang fell screeching from the cliff.
 Jason looked up.
 Ularu had twisted himself around so he could fire his rifle with one hand while the other held on to the cliff.
 It was an awkward position.
 Jason felt lucky Ularu hadn’t hit him.

 “You need to get up here!”
 Ularu shouted.
 “I can’t shoot accurately like this!”

 “No kidding,” Jason muttered.
 Ignoring his aching fingers, he resumed climbing, matching his rate to Kevin’s.
 It was frustrating to move so slowly, but he wasn’t about to leave Kevin down here alone.
 The gulangal seemed hesitant to try again, though.
 They just stood with their gaze locked on the humans clinging to the cliff.